rOY369/Docs/work/Sustainable office/zero_waste.md

 		- The average cost per use for a hand dryer is a measly Rs 0.05 as compared to a paper dispenser’s Rs 0.30.
 - Ideal Printer settings and policy
-	- Turn on paper saving features in the priner
+	- Turn on paper saving features in the printer ( read user manual )
+	- Double sided printing
+	- Penalty on

 **Other possible solutions to be evaluated**
 - Business Cards